TOAST-DOCS/Storage-Object-Storage/en/third-party-tools-guide.md

 ### Create Container

-Open the right-click menu in an empty space in the container list and open `New Folder...` to create a new container.
+You can create a new container by right-clicking an empty space in the container list and selecting **New Folder...**.
 After entering the container's name and region, click the `Create` button to create a container.

 > [Note]
-> If there is no change in the container list after creating a container, you can update the container list by opening the right-click menu in the empty space of the list and clicking `Refresh`.
+>  You can refresh the container list by right-clicking an empty space in the list and selecting **View Again**.

 ### Upload Object

-Select a container and click `Action` > `Upload…` at the top of the browser, or open the right-click menu in the object list and click `Upload…` to select and upload the file.
-You can upload a file by dragging and dropping.
+Select a container and click **Action** > **Upload…** at the top of the browser, or right-click the object list and click **Upload…** to select and upload the file.

 > [Note]
-> Uploading or creating a folder with Cyberduck creates another 0 byte object with the same folder name.
-The object can be found with the console or object storage APIs and can be deleted.
+> If you upload or create a folder with Cyberduck, another 0 byte object with the same folder name is created.
+The object can be found with the console or object storage API and can be deleted.

 ### Download Object

-Select the object, open the right-click menu, and click `Download` to download it.
-You can download a file by dragging and dropping.
+Select and right-click an object to download, select **Download**.
+You can download the object by dragging and dropping.

 > [Note]
-> When downloading the object, it is stored in the local **Download** folder by default.
-Click Download to **Specified Location** in the right-click menu to download to the path you specify.
+> When you download an object, it is saved to your local **Downloads** folder by default.
+Right-click it and select **Download to Specified Location** to download to the specified path.
-> When uploading or downloading an object, the **Send** window pops up to check its progress.
+> When uploading or downloading an object, the **Send** window pops up to check the progress.

 ### Delete Container

-Select the container you want to delete, open the right-click menu, and click `Delete` to delete it.
+Select the container to delete and right-click and select **Delete** to delete it.

 > [Caution]
-> Be careful because even if there are objects left inside the container, they will all be deleted.
+> When deleting containers, all objects in the containers are deleted.

 ### Delete Object

-Select the object you want to delete, open the right-click menu, and click `Delete` to delete it.
+Select the object to delete and right-click and select **Delete**.

 ### Synchronize Folder

-After selecting a container or folder, you can synchronize the local folder with the selected container or folder by opening the right-click menu and clicking `Synchronize`.
+You can synchronize local folders with containers or folders.
+Select a container or folder and right-click and select **Synchronize**.
-Provides three methods, such as download, upload, and mirror.
+Folder synchronization provides three methods of download, upload, and mirror.

 #### Download

-Download changed or added objects from object storage locally.
+Download objects that are changed or added in object storage to your local.

 #### Upload

-Upload locally changed or added files to object storage.
+Upload files that are changed or added in your local to object storage.

 #### Mirror